santagoy/san-tagoy-xyz/content/games/southern-skies/inventory.md

 **Large Ships** can be sailed by a ten man crew or rowed by twenty men, and are able to carry a total of 50 men.

-## Hiring men
+## Hiring Men

-Men can be hired for a minimum of a month of service, requiring payment upfront.
+Men are hired for a minimum of a month of service, requiring payment upfront.

 **Workers** require 5 silver a week.